 Doing a bit of Google-fu, I realized that the signs are just the LED strip wrapped in a silicone diffuser channel.
 Looking around my lab, I had some spare WS2812 strip cuttings that I decided I could use for this project.
 For the silicone tubing, I found it on Amazon.

-I also needed a way to mount these to the wall.
-I thought about laser cutting a piece of acrylic using the laser cutter at my school's engineering lab, but it turns out, a laser cutter doesn't cut things that are 90" long.
-Well, they also had a CNC router, so I whipped something up in Fusion 360 and went in to cut it myself.
+I needed a backplate to mount the strips on, and I thought about laser cutting acrylic, but it turns out, a laser cutter doesn't cut things that are 90" long.
+Too bad.
+My school has a CNC router, so I drew up a design in Fusion and went in to cut it myself.